ikhebgeenaccount/RiotAPIMiner/README.md

 	fetcher.registerFilter(new GamemodeFilter("ARAM_5x5"));
 	// Then, run the Fetcher
 	fetcher.run();
-	// Now, in our "result.csv" file we will only find ARAMs
+	// Now, in our "result.csv" file we will find 15000 ARAMs

 ## Disclaimer